saif-corgi/oauth-sdk-go/README-en.md

 │   ├── basic
 │   │     └── demo-app.go         // Demo app, Fill in the configuration to start the service
 │   ├── middleware
-│   │     └── demo-app.go         // Demo app of middleware version,Fill in the configuration to start the service
+│   │     └── demo-app.go         // Demo app of middleware version, fill in the configuration to start the service ├── internal
-├── internal
 │   └── token.go
 ├── shoplazza